MicrosoftDocs/learn/learn-pr/wwl-azure/design-data-storage-solution-for-relational-data/includes/5-recommend-database-scalability.md

 Read more about [SQL elastic pools](/azure/azure-sql/database/elastic-pool-overview).

 ## Design Horizontal Scaling Solution

-There are two types of horizontal scaling.
-These are:
+There are two types of horizontal scaling: read scale-out and sharding.

-- Read Scale-Out

-- Sharding